spf13/cobra/user_guide.md

 Help is just a command like any other.
 There is no special logic or behavior around it.
 In fact, you can provide your own if you want.

+### Grouping commands in help

+Cobra supports grouping of available commands.
+Groups must be explicitly defined by `AddGroup` and set by the `GroupId` element of a subcommand.
+The groups will appear in the same order as they are defined.
+If you use the generated `help` or `completion` commands, you can set the group ids by `SetHelpCommandGroupId` and `SetCompletionCommandGroupId`, respectively.

 ### Defining your own help

 You can provide your own Help command or your own template for the default command to use